Dhruvin4530/github-workflow-release/README.md

-# github-workflow-release
-Publishing a GitHub release &amp; triggering the github workflow
+# Publishing a GitHub release &amp; triggering the GitHub workflow